wildnotion/wildnotion.github.io/README.md

 FUTURE UPDATES:
 - Addition of user interface elements such as borders and art to organize space.
 - Addition of user interface functionality such as editing the count for items and the GPS location for caches.
-- Localization into other languages, such as Japanese and Spanish.
+- Localization into Japanese, FIGS (French, Italian, German, and Spanish), and other common languages.

+**Narrative for Update_04:**

 **StashCache_Beta.apk:** The signed Android Package (APK) file generated using **Update_04** for testing and feedback.